Xumatro/Crypto4Cast/README.md

 Once activated you can install dependencies and run the program.

 **If you choose not to install silence_tensorflow, you will need to edit 'rnn.py' and remove the first line.
-If you choose to install dependencies the automatic way, silence_tensorflow is install by default.*
+If you choose to install dependencies the automatic way, silence_tensorflow will be installed by default.*
 <br/>

 ### Execution